 As a cyclist, you need to know the basic bike maintenance tips like the back of your hand.
-Keeping your bike in mint condition makes the ride smooth, comfortable, and lasting.
+Keeping your bike in mint and good condition makes the ride smooth, comfortable, and lasting.

 This is guide will show you how to squeeze more miles from your two-wheel machine.
 Anyone can do it from beginner cyclists to experienced riders.